 Teaching beginners French school supplies vocabulary?

-Here are some of my favorite activities for teaching French school supplies.
+Here are some of my favorite teaching resources for French school supplies.

-This game is so much fun, and it is my students’ all-time favorite game.
+This game is such a fun way to practice French vocabulary, and it is actually my students’ all-time favorite game.
 It doesn’t matter what grade level or how much French they’ve had.
 This one is hands-down the favorite!

 Put students in groups of 3-4.